Centre for Development and Environment (Switzerland): History

 CDE was established in 2009 as a strategic research centre of the University of Bern, under the direction of Peter Messerli and Thomas Breu.
 Its origins date back to the Group for Development and Environment, founded in 1988 at the Institute of Geography of the University of Bern.
 This research group was headed by two professors, Hans Hurni and Urs Wiesmann, and initially based on two international research programmes, the Soil Conservation Research Programme in Ethiopia (1981–1998) and the Laikipia Research Programme in Kenya (1984–1997).
 Other major international research programmes followed.
 These included Terre Tany (1989–2000) in Madagascar, the Eastern and Southern Africa Partnership Programme (1999–2015), and programmes in Central Asia, the Mekong region, and the Andes.
 From 2001 to 2013, CDE was the lead institution of the National Centre of Competence in Research (NCCR) North-South, a Swiss-based international research programme on global change and sustainable development.

-In 2016, UN Secretary-General Ban Ki-moon appointed then CDE Director Peter Messerli to co-chair the independent group of scientists drafting the Global Sustainable Development Report (GSDR) 2019 on the UN Sustainable Development Goals.
+In 2016, UN Secretary-General Ban Ki-moon appointed the then CDE Director Peter Messerli to co-chair the independent group of scientists drafting the Global Sustainable Development Report (GSDR) 2019 on the UN Sustainable Development Goals.
 Peter Messerli oversaw completion of the milestone report together with co-chair Endah Murniningtyas, former Deputy Minister for Natural Resources and Environment in Indonesia.